Fort Alden |

 (1778 - 1780), Cherry Valley

 A Patriot palisaded work enclosing two blockhouses.
 The town was burned by the British in November 1778, with only this fort and the nearby stockaded church surviving.
 The fort was garrisoned through 1779, when the troops were ordered away for General Sullivan's Expedition.
 The town was attacked again and burned in April 1780.
-Monument in Cherry Valley Cemetery.
+Monument located in the Cherry Valley Cemetery.

 Fort Campbell